severalnines/docker/README.md

 Starting from version 1.8.2, ClusterControl introduces a new user management system, as described [here](https://docs.severalnines.com/docs/clustercontrol/user-guide-gui/sidebar-2/user-management/).
 For LDAP, the configuration will be stored inside `/etc/cmon-ldap.cnf`.
 Since the Docker volume is not configured for this path, to make it persistent, the configuration file has to be moved into the `/etc/cmon.d/` directory.
 The entrypoint script has been added a logic to handle file copying to `/etc/cmon.d/cmon-ldap.cnf` and symlink it to `/etc/cmon-ldap.cnf`.

-Therefore, whenever you have configured the LDAP Settings (*ClusterControl -> User Management -> LDAP Settings*) and you want to permanently save it, you should restart the container by using the following command (to basically trigger entrypoint script):
+Therefore, whenever you have configured the LDAP Settings (*ClusterControl -> User Management -> LDAP Settings*) and you want to permanently save it, you should restart the container by using the following command (to basically trigger the entrypoint script):

 ```bash
 $ docker restart clustercontrol